ivancho89/object-conversor/README.md

 ## Example - Performance

-You can test the same example before but now after run the *pathValueModifier* you can run the *showPerformance* to get data about the performance of the library.
+You can test the same example before but now after run the *pathValueModifier* you can run the *showBasicPerformance* to get data about the performance of the library.

     The script uses approximately 2.35 MB